 2. A bright spring day, my first day following the river from its source.
-The last of the cherry blossom – in a breath of wind it falls like confetti at a wedding – the first of the hawthorn.
+The last of the cherry blossom – in a breath of wind it falls like confetti at a wedding – the first of the scented hawthorn.
 There are bluebells and cowslips, primrose and orchids.
 A heron heaves up from the stream, then a pair of whirring synchronised mallard.
 A hare!
 Tall, alert, and then gone.
 There are sheep and lambs everywhere, heads up, stock still as I pass, lambs’ propeller ears twitching.
 I am quickly in Pre-Raphaelite allegories.
 This lamb, in the midst of sheep, commanding beyond its age, is Christ among the Doctors.
 That one, alone and blindingly white, is an image of the Transfiguration.
 There are lambs with tiny horns, like the satyrs in Botticelli’s ‘Venus and Mars’.
 A large brown horse with large shaggy hooves, as if it is wearing lamp shades.
 Two lapwing fly across, black, white.
 The path leads into a farmyard.
 The young farmer is holding the skinned body of a lamb, thin as a rabbit, guts hanging out, as he tussles to wrap the skin around a larger lamb, tying it on.
 He smears the thin body, blood and guts, onto the tied-on skin.
 The lamb bounds away.
 ‘Lost it this morning.
 Messy job, but it’s got to be done.’
 I’ve read about it many times, never seen it.
 Fell farming.
 I walk on.

 I have lived in dozens of houses, with no interest in revisiting or reentering.
-But this building, 25 St Nicholas Street, I obsessively visualise, see myself walking into the shop, through to our living room, down into the cellar, up to the sitting room, up again to my bedroom, back down two flights, through the scullery into the yard where the tripe was kept, up the back.
-And having returned here after 56 years, I see myself going into Poundland, saying, ‘don’t mind me’, walking down steps, not into the underground car park but into our house, and finding the street there, all the buildings, empty of people but with all their merchandise, fixtures and fittings, and going into the shops and up to the flats and along alleys and into yards, and walking and experience and search until I find … [Letter 27.]
+But this building, 25 St Nicholas Street, I obsessively visualise, see myself walking into the shop, through to our living room, down into the cellar, up to the sitting room, up again to my bedroom, back down two flights, through the scullery into the yard where the tripe was kept, up the back to where we played.
+And having returned here after 56 years, I see myself going into Poundland, saying, ‘don’t mind me’, as I walk down steps – not into the underground car park but into our house, and finding the street outside, all the buildings, empty of people but with all their merchandise, fixtures and fittings, and going into the shops and up to the flats and along alleys and into yards, and walking and experience and search until I find … [Letter 27.]